jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/dallas.rst

   ``LARGE_NEEDLE_DRIVER:420006[12]``).

-The ``FIXED`` setting is useful if you :ref:`modified an existing instrument <custom-instrument>`.
+The ``FIXED`` setting is useful if you :ref:`modified an existing instrument <config-custom-instruments>`.
 In this case, you can force which instrument definition will be loaded using your own instrument's name and model number.